MileHacker Logo

 Accessible Attractions & Transport

 The Namma Metro system features accessibility.
-Modern shopping malls and hotels generally offer accessible facilities.
+Modern shopping malls and hotels generally offer easy-to-access facilities.

 Points of Access

-• Most metro stations are equipped with ramps, elevators, and accessible toilets.
+• Most underground stations are has ramps, elevators, and accessible toilets.

 • Main paths in Cubbon Park and Lal Bagh are quite smooth for movement.